 From the mid-1950s teenage gangs such as Currie’s Cowboys and the Saints became common in Auckland and Wellington.
 The Coffin Cheaters were active in Dunedin.
 By 1959 there were about 51 different gangs in Auckland and another 17 in Wellington, many centred around motorcycle ownership.

 In 1961 a chapter of the Hell’s Angels Motorcycle Club in Auckland formally affiliated with its American counterpart and became the first chapter to be chartered outside of California.
-The Hell’s Angels’ formal structure of elected president, vice president and sergeant-at-arms, and membership denoted by a circular back patch with top and bottom bands (called rockers), became the template for most New Zealand gangs thereafter.
+The Hell’s Angels’ formal structure of elected president, vice-president and sergeant-at-arms, and membership denoted by a circular back patch with top and bottom bands (called rockers), became the template for most New Zealand gangs.
 Like overseas gangs, New Zealand motorcycle club members preferred American or British motorbikes, such as Harley Davidsons and Triumphs.
 Only men could be patched members of outlaw motorcycle gangs.

 By the late 1960s some of New Zealand’s most notorious gangs had appeared.
 The Head Hunters were formed in 1967, followed by Highway 61 in 1968.
 Highway 61 was the largest motorcycle gang in New Zealand in 2010.
-In 1969 the Epitaph Riders – the first major South Island gang – appeared in Christchurch, followed by the Devil’s Henchmen in 1978.
+The Epitaph Riders – the first major South Island gang – appeared in Christchurch in 1969, followed by the Devil’s Henchmen in 1978.
 Another South Island gang, the Road Knights, formed in Tīmaru in 1979.
 In 2010 the Road Knights had chapters in Timaru, Christchurch, Dunedin and Invercargill.
-Following a reduction in numbers that saw some smaller clubs or chapters fold between 2000 and 2010, there was a marked expansion in certain other motorcycle gangs.
-Chapters of major urban and overseas clubs, including the Hells Angles, Head Hunters, Comancheros, Bandidos and Rebels, formed in regional centres such as Nelson, Christchurch, Dunedin and Invercargill.
+Following a reduction in numbers that saw some smaller clubs or chapters fold between 2000 and 2010, there was a marked expansion in some other motorcycle gangs.
+Chapters of major urban and overseas clubs, including the Hells Angels, Head Hunters, Comancheros, Bandidos and Rebels, formed in regional centres such as Nelson, Christchurch, Dunedin and Invercargill.

 The book Staunch: inside New Zealand's gangs, written by Bill Payne with photographs by Peter Quinn, was published in 1991.
-By 2009 all of Wellington library’s lending copies were missing, and the only reference copy was held at the desk.
-Auckland Public Library also had many copies stolen.
+By 2009 all of Wellington public library’s lending copies were missing, and the reference copy was held at the desk.
+Auckland’s public library also had many copies stolen.